Turkey evacuates panicked tourists by boat from wildfires | Science-Environment

 In southern Hatay province, flames jumped into populated areas but were later apparently brought under control.

+Meanwhile, a heat wave across southern Europe, fed by hot air from Africa, has led to wildfires across the Mediterranean, including in Italy and Greece.

-Firefighters in Italy's Sicily on Saturday battled dozens of blazes fuelled by high temperatures, prompting the region's governor to request assistance from Rome.
+Firefighters on the Italian island of Sicily on Saturday battled dozens of blazes fueled by high temperatures, prompting the region's governor to request assistance from Rome.
 Some 150 people trapped in two seaside areas in the city of Catania were evacuated late Friday by sea, where they were picked up by rubber dinghies and transferred to Coast Guard boats.

+In western Greece, a wildfire that broke out Saturday forced the evacuation of four villages and people on a beach by the Fire Service, the Coast Guard and private boats.

+The fire was in a mountain forest 30 kilometers (19 miles) east of Patras, Greece's third-largest city, Citizen Protection Minister Michalis Chrysochoidis said late Saturday.
+Aided by strong winds, the fire raced down the slopes and threatened seaside villages.

+The Civil Protection Agency sent text messages to the residents of four villages — two in the mountains and two by the sea — to evacuate.
+Local media said some villagers refused to leave and were trying to fight the fire with garden hoses.

-Temperatures in Greece and nearby countries in southeast Europe are expected to climb to 42 degrees Celsius (more than 107 Fahrenheit) Monday in many cities and towns and ease only later next week.
+Temperatures in Greece and nearby countries in southeast Europe are expected to climb to 42 degrees Celsius (more than 107 Fahrenheit) Monday in many cities and towns.

-Turkey has blamed some previous forest fires on arson or outlawed Kurdish militants.
-Erdogan said Saturday that authorities were investigating the possibility of "sabotage'' causing fires.

-Tourism is an important source of revenue for Turkey, and business owners were hoping that this summer would be much more profitable than last year, when pandemic travel restrictions caused tourism to plummet.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)